SWI-Prolog/docker-swipl-build-mingw/README.md

 	git submodule update --init
 ```

+  - By default, the Docker image creates a user `swipl` with the UID and
+    GID of the user that creates the image.
+This user/group is used for
+    the build process.
+Edit GID and UID in Makefile if you want a
+    different scenario.

   - Create the Docker image using the command below.
 This takes quite
     long.
 The image is pretty big (6.71Gb)